 These tools were developed by the NSA to deliver exploits in SMB1, SMB2, RDP, IMAP payloads that attack systems to destroy, disrupt, or disable targeted systems.
 WannaCry, Peyta, and NotPetya’s use of encryption as an attack against businesses and individuals are not particularly sophisticated despite being effective.
 This is made self-evident by the challenges the attackers had in coordinating the release of key material for those who opted to pay the ransom.
 In the case of NotPetya, it looks like the payment behavior isn’t even a working feature – they need better QA\QC.
 So what we have is the equivalent of a North Korean warhead on an American Missile.

-Even with the less-than-stellar attack payloads, these weapons took advantage of systems and orchestrated an attack that took advantage of how we work – by exploiting flaws in earlier versions of communications protocols like SMB1.
+Even with the less-than-stellar attack payloads, these weapons took advantage of systems without cyber defense solutions in place.
+They orchestrated an attack that took advantage of how we work – by exploiting flaws in earlier versions of communications protocols like SMB1.
 This presents a challenge to anti-virus, firewalls, and other technologies that focus on observation and restriction.
 The cyber security challenge in light of the above creates a scenario where technology’s requirement to deliver “freedom from threat” correlates with “inability to work”.
 If we can’t work, what’s the point?

 Ladies and Gentlemen: Cyber Security is dead, long live Cyber Defense.